Opening or taking over a restaurant

 4. Keep up to date with regulations

-Familiarize yourself with all local regulations concerning catering, including the licenses required to sell food and beverages.
-Choose the legal form of your business (sole proprietorship, EURL, SARL, etc.), which will influence your legal responsibilities and tax liabilities.
+Familiarize yourself with all local regulations concerning catering, including the licenses required to sell food and drink.

 Opening a kebab shop